ballerina-platform/module-ballerinax-salesforce/README.md

    * sobjectName: The relevant sobject name
    * id: The id of the relevant record supposed to be deleted
    ##### Returns
-   * Response message or Error occured
+   * boolean (if success: true, else false) or salesforce:SalesforceConnectorError

 [getfieldValuesFromSObjectRecord()](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_get_field_values.htm)
 Retrieve field values from a record